≡ Menu

 7. Have you had any follow-up visits or tests since completing treatment?

-In addition to these questions, the insurance company may also request medical records and reports from your doctors to verify your medical history and current health status.
+In addition to these questions, the insurance company may request medical records and reports from your doctors to verify your medical history and current health status.
 They may also perform a medical exam, including blood work and other diagnostic tests, to assess your overall health and any potential risks.

 By providing the insurer with accurate and detailed information about your skin cancer diagnosis and treatment, you can help them assess your insurability and determine the appropriate premiums and policy terms.